#pathtozerocarbon, #sustainability

 • Design to reduce building weight.
 This strategy is effective for all structure types since concrete foundations support most buildings.
 Reducing column transfers and utilizing lighter and more efficient structural systems, like post-tensioned slabs.
 Instead of thickening slabs for transfers, using a ribbed or waffle slab can also be effective.

-• Consider different aggregates that allow for better mix consistency and performance, which requires less cement (as long as transportation carbon is also considered).
+• Consider importing different aggregates that allow for better mix consistency and performance, which requires less cement (as long as transportation carbon is also considered).
 Since hydration is a chemical reaction, nuances in aggregates can require more or less cement to be used.

 • Use performance based concrete specifications instead of prescriptive – instead of specifying a minimum cement content for each mix, specify the performance parameters such as strength and shrinkage, and allow the concrete suppliers to build mixes to meet performance criteria with lower carbon mixes.